Garbage and Recycling Collection and Pickup Information

 Computers / electronics may be recycled on our semi-annual Green Days held the first Saturday of May and October.

-There is an free app called Recycle Coach that residents can download to their mobile devices that makes it easy for people to get local disposal information for thousands of household items when they need it.
-The app enables users to stay organized with custom curbside collection and events calendars, receive collection reminders and updates, and become recycling experts with a comprehensive "What Goes Where?" search tool, including collection requirements for common and uncommon items.
+There is also a free app from Recycle Coach that residents can download to their mobile devices that makes it easy to get local disposal information for thousands of household items when they need it.
+The app provides custom curbside collection and events calendars, collection reminders and updates, and helps residents become recycling experts with a comprehensive "What Goes Where?" search tool, including collection requirements for common and uncommon items.
 Download the Recycle Coach app for free at the iTunes Store and Google Play here:

 9 AM - 3 PM Weekends and Holidays